 There are professional educators who teach others who are in the different levels within our public and private educational systems.
 Such teachers are subject to the qualifications and performance standards of their profession.

-There are organizational instructors who provide basic and ongoing training to recruits and in-serve personnel.
-Such instuctors/teachers are held to the standards of organization that they serve.
+There are organizational instructors who provide basic, tactical, and ongoing training to recruits and in-serve personnel.
+Such instructors/teachers are held to the standards of organization that they serve.

 There are pastor-teachers who teach the Word of God to born again believers to promote discipleship.
 There are Biblical standards that determine one’s qualification for ordination.
 Those who function in the capacity of a pastor teacher are held to the “stricter judgment” spoken of in James 3: 1 NASB.

-Everyone, by word, deed, or example is a TEACHER in the Matt.
+Never-the-less, everyone, by word, deed, or example is a TEACHER in the Matt.
 5: 19 sense of the word.
-We teach the ones we interact with, and especially the ones who look to us for inspiration and guidance.
+We teach the ones we interact with, and especially the ones who look to us for inspiration and guidance (e.g. our children).

 “WHOEVER then ANNULS one of the least of THESE commandments, and so TEACHES others, shall be called least in the kingdom of heaven; but WHOEVER KEEPS and TEACHES them he shall be called great in the kingdom of heaven (Matt.
 5: 19 NASB).

-The issue of one's salvation is based on one's belief or on one's disbelief in the Gospel Message.
-If there be only one thing that you teach to others, let it be the Gospel Message.
+Salvation is based on one's belief or on one's disbelief in the Gospel Message.
+If there is to be only one thing that you ever teach to others, let it be the Gospel Message.

 * * *